Koppal district

-Koppala district, officially known as Koppala district is an administrative district in the state of Karnataka in India.
+Koppala district is an administrative district in the state of Karnataka in India.
 In the past Koppal was referred to as 'Kopana Nagara'.
 Hampi, a World heritage center, covers some areas of Koppala District.
 It is situated approximately 38 km away.
 Anegundi, is also a famous travel destination.

 History

 Koppal, now a district headquarters, is ancient Kopana, a major Jain holy site.
 Palkigundu is described as the famous Indrakila parvata of mythology.
 There is an ancient Shiva temple called the Male Malleshwara.
 There are two Ashoka inscriptions at Palkigundu and Gavimatha.
 Koppal was the capital of a branch of Shilaharas under the Chalukyas of Kalyani.
 In Shivaji's times it was one of the eight prants or revenue divisions of Southern Maratha Country.
 During India's First War of Independence, Mundargi Bheema Rao and Hammige Kenchanagouda died fighting the British here in June 1858.
 Kinhal 13 km away from Koppal is famous for its traditional colourful lacquerware.